isadays/BayesianInference/README.md

 3. Calculate the Likelihood: how well the observed data aligns with each possible hypothesis or model.

 4. Apply Bayes’ Theorem: Bayes’ theorem is used to update the prior probabilities into posterior probabilities, taking into account the data and the likelihood.
-The formula for Bayes’ theorem is as follows:

 5. Make Informed Decisions: The posterior probabilities provide us with updated beliefs about the hypotheses, models, or parameters.
 We can use these posterior probabilities to make decisions, make predictions, or perform further analysis.